 I offer one 2 one counselling as well as clinical supervision for both students and qualified counsellors.

 I have over 30 years experience working for and managing a local registered mental health charity, during that time I have had the privilege of working with and supporting people on their recovery journey.

-As an Integrative counsellor, I work primarily with a person-centred approach which means I can offer a non-judgmental approach whilst drawing from other models such as Transactional Analysis (TA) and Cognitive Behavioural Therapy (CBT) to create a tailor made therapy which best suits you and makes the best use of our time together.
+As an Integrative counsellor, I work primarily with a person-centred approach which means I offer a non-judgmental approach whilst drawing from other models to create a tailor made therapy which best suits you and makes the best use of our time together.
 I believe working with the person in the room is the key rather than working directly with the presenting issue.
-I tend not to work on specialisms but do have extensive experience of working with adults and young people with anxiety, depression, relationship issues, low self-esteem, anger, bereavement and loss.
+I tend not to work on specialisms but do have extensive experience of working with adults and young people with anxiety, depression, relationship issues, low self-esteem, anger, bereavement and loss

-I am a qualified and experienced counselling supervisor and can offer a 'place to play in the best sense and loosen knotted thinking and tangled emotions' (Henderson, Holloway and Millar, 2014) through a working alliance that is not built on a list of agreements or rules but on growing trust respect and goodwill by engendering a relationship where you as the supervisee feel held, heard, supported and valued and feel able to deal with the demands and challenges of your role and deal with feelings of insecurity that may interfere with performance and in turn focus on ensuring consistency and maintenance of quality and professionalism.
+I am a qualified and experienced counselling supervisor and can offer a 'place to play in the best sense and loosen knotted thinking and tangled emotions' (Henderson, Holloway and Millar, 2014) through a working alliance that is not built on a list of agreements or rules but on growing trust respect and goodwill.
+My aim as a supervisor is to foster a relationship where you as the supervisee feel held, heard, supported and valued and feel able to deal with the demands and challenges of your role and deal with feelings of insecurity that may interfere with performance and in turn focus on ensuring consistency and maintenance of quality and professionalism.

 I believe that change occurs because of the relationship that is created between client and therapist.
 Therefore, I encourage you to make a few enquiries before committing to work with anyone.
 I offer a free telephone consultation to enable you to communicate what you feel your needs are and decide if you feel we would be a 'good fit'.